Weiru11/myfinance-project/UserGuide.md

 ### 🧪 Notes

-* This system does not validate user accounts — login accepts any input
 * All data is stored per session and managed in the database
 * Intended for demonstration purposes